Rhinemann/mage-hack/src/chapters/Characters_and_Traits.typ

 Distinctions aren't necessarily permanent features of your character forever.
 Characters often evolve during play.
 These changes can be expressed through distinctions as well.
 See Spending XP later for rules to rewrite your distinctions.

-=== Character Creation: Distinctions
-Define your character by picking three distinctions, as follows:

-Each of your distinctions is rated #d8.

-For more inspiration when creating distinctions, including lists and optional die rolls, see Appendix A: Distinction Builder.

 #colbreak()
 == Attributes
 Another of your character's three major trait sets is your attributes, they represent the inherent characteristics your character possesses, there are six and for any situation there is at least one attribute that applies: